Meet the Founder

 Kevon Gareth Foderingham

 Kevon Gareth Foderingham is a dynamic social entrepreneur, multidisciplinary artist, author, and podcaster, born and raised in Arima, Trinidad and Tobago.
-With over 20 years of experience in marketing and communications across the hospitality, education, creative, and nonprofit sectors, Kevon has built a career at the intersection of creativity and impact.
-He formerly served as the Regional Marketing and Communications Manager for PSI Caribbean, the local branch of the global health NGO Population Services International (PSI).
+With over 20 years of experience in marketing and communications across the hospitality, education, creative, and nonprofit sectors, he has built a career at the intersection of creativity and impact.
+He formerly served as Regional Marketing and Communications Manager for PSI Caribbean, the regional arm of the global health NGO Population Services International (PSI).

-An alumnus of the prestigious International Visitor Leadership Program (IVLP) sponsored by the U.S. State Department, Kevon also hosts AMPLIFY Connect: The Podcast, which features interviews with changemakers from global exchange programs and the creative social enterprise space.
+An alumnus of the prestigious International Visitor Leadership Program (IVLP) sponsored by the U.S. Department of State, Kevon hosts AMPLIFY Connect: The Podcast, featuring conversations with changemakers from global exchange networks and the creative social enterprise ecosystem.

 .png)